6 Reasons Why it Pays to Use a Mortgage Broker

 1. A mortgage broker is qualified

 be expensive in the long run.
-It's not as simple as just picking the cheapest fixed- rate or tracker mortgage you can find.
+It's not as simple as just picking the cheapest fixed-

-2. A broker is on your side
+2. A mortgage broker is on your side

 aren't on the lender's side, they're on yours.
 They will also be able to give you